-- (1) As a general rule, an action is to be tried before a single Judge. - (2) The Court constituted of a Judge may direct that an action or an issue in an action be tried before- - (a) a Judge with the assistance of one or more assessors; or - (b) a Master; or - (c) a special referee, arbitrator, or officer of the Court.
+- (1) As a general rule, an action is to be tried before a single Judge. - (2) The Court constituted of a Judge may direct that an action or an issue in an action be tried before- - (a) a Master; or - (b) an arbitrator or officer of the Court.

-The Court might refer to a Master or referee the assessment of damages or an assessment of the value of goods.
+The Court might refer to a Master the assessment of damages or an assessment of the value of goods.